|

 By the way, even without oxygen present a filament eventually deteriorates as its atoms

 dissipate.
-The presence of a halogen gas actually inhibits this deterioration, allowing
+The presence of an inert gas, such as Argon, actually inhibits this deterioration, allowing

 higher filament temperatures and brighter light bulbs.
 So the glass globe can also help